 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which requires the recognition of assets and liabilities arising from lease transactions on the balance sheet and will also require significant additional disclosures about the amount, timing, and uncertainty of cash flows from leases.
 Substantially all leases, including current operating leases, will be recognized by lessees on their balance sheet as a lease asset for its right to use the underlying asset and a lease liability for the corresponding lease obligation.
-The new guidance requires a modified prospective transition approach to recognize and measure leases at the beginning of the earliest period presented.
+The transition approaches available under the new guidance are pending finalization.
 For public business entities, the standard is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
 Early application is permitted for all entities.
-We are currently evaluating the impact of ASU 2016-02 on our consolidated financial statements and related disclosures.
+We have commenced our implementation efforts, which have focused on considerations for external consultation and development of a project plan.
+We are currently evaluating the impact of ASU 2016-02 on our consolidated financial statements and related disclosures, including the increase in the assets and liabilities on our balance sheet, and the impact on our current lease portfolio from both a lessor and lessee perspective.
+To facilitate this, we have sufficient time and resources to complete our implementation efforts no later than the first quarter of fiscal 2019.